b-schd/bz-kicad-utilz/README.md

 1. Your original schematics will be renamed as "<schematic_name>_old.sch" and placed in your kiCAD project folder.

 AFTER USING:
-* If KiCAD was open at the time of editing, you will have to restart for any of the changes to take affect.
+* If KiCAD was open at the time of editing, you will have to restart for any of the changes to take effect.

 ### Compatibility and Versioning